Bills' Hamlin in critical condition after collapse on field

 Hamlin was treated on the field by team and independent medical personnel and local paramedics, the NFL said, and he was taken by ambulance to University of Cincinnati Medical Center.
 Teammate Stefon Diggs later joined Hamlin at the hospital.

-About 100 Bills fans and a few Bengals fans gathered on a corner one block from the emergency room entrance, some of them holding candles.
+About 100 Bills fans and a few Bengals fans gathered on a corner one block from the emergency room entrance with some of them holding candles.

-The NFL announced more than an hour after the injury that players would not return to the field Monday night.
-A few hours later, Jeff Miller, an NFL executive vice president, told reporters on a conference call that the league had no plans at present to resume the game, adding that Hamlin's health was the NFL's main focus.
+The NFL announced more than an hour after the injury that the game would not resume.

+“Our thoughts are with Damar and the Buffalo Bills.
+We will provide more information as it becomes available,” the league said in a statement.
+“The NFL has been in constant communication with the NFL Players Association which is in agreement with postponing the game.”

 An ambulance was on the field four minutes after Hamlin collapsed, with many players in tears, including cornerback Tre’Davious White.
 The quarterbacks — Buffalo’s Josh Allen and Cincinnati’s Joe Burrow — embraced.